JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 #### Supported Java Versions
 {id="Supported+Java+Versions+for+TeamCity+Server" auxiliary-id="Supported+Java+Versions+for+TeamCity+Server"}

-Supported Java versions: __OpenJDK and Oracle Java 8 (8u16 or later) and 11 (32 or 64 bit)__.
+Supported Java versions: __OpenJDK and Oracle Java 8 (8u16 or later), 11, and 17 (32 or 64 bit)__.
 Using 64-bit Java is recommended.

-The TeamCity server Windows installer and server Docker images come __bundled with [Amazon Corretto](https://aws.amazon.com/corretto/) 64-bit Java 11__.
+The TeamCity server Windows installer and server Docker images come __bundled with [Amazon Corretto](https://aws.amazon.com/corretto/) 64-bit Java 17__.

-For Apple M1 systems, consider using a different version of Java 11, like [Azul OpenJDK](https://www.azul.com/downloads/?package=jdk#download-openjdk).
+For Apple ARM systems (for example, Apple M1 or M2), consider using a different version of Java, like [Azul OpenJDK](https://www.azul.com/downloads/?package=jdk#download-openjdk).

->Java 8 support will be discontinued in TeamCity Server 2023.04 (to be released in April 2023).
-If you use a non-bundled version of Java 8, we highly recommend that you migrate your server to Java 11 before this TeamCity release.
+>Java 8 support will be discontinued in one of the future TeamCity Server versions.
+If you use a non-bundled version of Java 8, we highly recommend that you migrate your server to Java 11 or 17.
->Note that TeamCity is not currently compatible with Java 17, which makes Java 11 the only version that will be supported in TeamCity Server 2023.04.
 >
 {type="warning"}